ToMandel/Superapp-Wedding_Portal/readme.md

 - getCustomerServices

 1. In the TargetObject field enter the ObjectId of the customer you want to see his orderd services
-2. In the commandAttribues, insert two fileds: customerMail and supplierMail
+2. In the commandAttribues, insert filed customerMail

 ## Tables miniapp: